RonanMarrinan/latin101portfolio/translation3.md

 B. Grammatical Questions

 What case is the phrase illō tempōre and why is it in that case?
-It is in the ablative
+It is in the ablative so that it can express a time when something happend.

 What part of speech is oppugnandās?